eoinkelly/notes/elasticsearch/es-autocomplete.md

       * predictably it's shit
   * Bigram model (n = 2)
       * We look at the previous word to guess the next
-      * Not as bad as unigram but still not great
+      * Not as bad as unigram but still not good
   * Trigram
     * We look at the previous two words to guess the next
     * Better than bigram but still not great